Skip to Main Content

 What night vision technologies do you use?

-We source Gen 3 image intensifiers, digital night vision, Sony a7S high-ISO cameras (manufactured locally), and infrared-sensitive sensors through rental houses in Tokyo and Osaka.
-Equipment selection depends on whether you're filming macaques in Nagano hot springs or brown bears in Hokkaido.
+We source Gen 3 image intensifiers, digital night vision, Sony a7S high-ISO cameras (built locally), and infrared-sensitive sensors through rental houses in Tokyo and Osaka.
+The gear we pick depends on whether you're filming macaques in Nagano hot springs or brown bears in Hokkaido.

 Can you film Japanese wildlife in complete darkness?

 Yes.
-With IR illumination we can film in zero-lux conditions without disturbing nocturnal species.
-This is essential for capturing Japanese macaques, Sika deer, red-crowned cranes, and Ussuri brown bears across Jigokudani, Nara Park, Kushiro Shitsugen, and Shiretoko.
+With IR lighting we can film in zero-lux conditions without disturbing night species.
+This lets us capture Japanese macaques, Sika deer, red-crowned cranes, and Ussuri brown bears across Jigokudani, Nara Park, Kushiro Shitsugen, and Shiretoko.

 What's the difference between night vision looks?